When an event occurs, we send you a webhook notification to tell you what's happened so you can take action and keep your business running smoothly.

 - add authorization headers to your endpoints

 When a webhook notification fails, the retry mechanism begins.
 We automatically try to resend the web notification multiple times before sending you an email informing you of the failure.
-The best-effort retries are set to happen after 5 minutes, 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, and 8 hours.
-If we detect that failures are still occurring after a set period of time, we will unsubscribe that event type from the problematic webhook endpoint.
-This will not affect any other subscribed event types.
+The best-effort retries are set to happen after 5, 10, 15, 30, 60, 240, and 720 minutes (in sandbox: 5, 10, 15, 30, and 60 minutes).

 You can re-enable, view and configure the webhook at any time in the business level settings of the Hub.
 However, if you no longer require this particular event type, no further action is necessary.